 It's not unusual to see tire pieces littering the roadway on any given day, but during the summer, highways often look like veritable tire graveyards.
 From May to October the problem is so prevalent that it's actually known as "blowout season."
 There are simply a lot of things going on during that time of year that don't mesh well with tires that aren't well maintained.

-"Driving on underinflated tires can cause tires to overheat and increase the likelihood of a blowout, especially when road temperatures are extremely high," Garrett Townsend, public affairs director for AAA, explains via email.
+"Driving on underinflated tires can cause tires to overheat and increase the likelihood of a blowout, especially when road temperatures are extremely high," Garrett Townsend, public affairs director for AAA, explained via email when we spoke to him in 2018.

 Although blowouts due to underinflated tires can happen any time of year, it's the combination of heat and underinflation that makes tires especially prone to mishap during summer.